htrc/HTRC-Tools-MiJ2XML/README.md

 This program takes three arguments:
 <ul>
-<li>sourcefile: the path to the MARC-in_JSON file to be converted
+<li>sourcefile: the path to the MARC-in_JSON file to be converted,
     defaults to meta.json in current directory</li>
 <li>destinationDir: the path of the destination directory,
     defaults to current directory</li>